 Before coming to Toronto I was a Research Fellow in the Department of Systems Biology at Harvard Medical School.

-Since moving to UTM I have the world's best commute.
+I now have the world's best commute.

 Graduated from McGill University in Physics and Mathematics.
 Joined the U of T Physics Graduate Program in 2018.